raspberrypilearning/blender-tree-of-cubes/en/step_5.md

 ![Blender squish](images/blender-squish-3.png)

-+ Rotate around to see whether the tree trunk looks okay, and if not squeeze and stretch it a bit more.
++ Rotate the view around to see whether the tree trunk looks okay, and if not squeeze and stretch it a bit more.